Skip to main content

 Getting Started

-Set up the Ora development environment and try the current implementation.
+Set up the Ora development environment and run the current compiler.

-Ora is an experimental project and NOT ready for production use.
+Ora is experimental and not ready for production use.
 Syntax and features change frequently.

 Prerequisites